TwinPush/api-docs/user-manual-en.md

 ## Apps
-The first time you access to TwinPush, we will ask you to create your first App, by the moment we will only ask you your App Name and an Icon, just for your own reference.
+The first time you access to TwinPush, we will ask you to create your first App, by the moment we will only ask you your App Name and your App Icon, just for your own reference.
 Later, you may modify these settings.
-When clicking to Creat App you wil be creating the workspace for your App.
+When clicking to Create App you wil be creating the workspace for your App.

-* **App name**: try to give a name which describe your app.
-A good name will help to easy identify that app to you and to your collegues.
+* **App name**: try to give a name that describes your app.
+A good name will help to easy identify that app to you and to your team.
 Example: Customers Premium EU Android Production.
 * **Icon**: It doesn't have to be the same icon that you use in the Market, it just allows you to quickly identify your app when you have many.

 [![](http://i.imgur.com/jPDcJEbl.png)](http://i.imgur.com/jPDcJEb.png)